 Chicago, July 22, 2015 – There has been an abundance of attention-grabbing headlines that promote the use of insects, particularly insect protein, for human food use.
 A key advantage is their ability to provide high-quality nutrients with relatively low agricultural input; that is, they are a sustainable food source.
 The topic also attracts attention due to its novelty and humor.
 For example, don’t insects more often eat humans?
 At some point, however, a dose of reality is helpful.
+But, beyond the yuck factor, insect proteins face hurdles in food formulation from color, taste & texture to religious prohibitions.

 Towards this goal, Global Food Forums, Inc. conducted an R&D Protein Trends Survey among food technologists attending its third annual Protein Trends & Technologies Seminar in May 2015.
 (Total registrants for the two day event equaled 231.)
 Commercially, protein ingredients are formulated into foods for nutritional reasons.
 Other characteristics must be considered, as well, including price, taste, color, allergenicity and consumer acceptance.
 Proteins are also chosen for functional attributes, such as solubility, their ability to emulsify and improve texture, and so on.
 The “protein knowledgeable” food technologists, so called because of their high involvement with protein ingredients, were given the opportunity to taste cricket protein flour during the 2015 Protein Trends & Technologies Seminar.
 At the end of the event, they completed a survey to assess cricket protein on eight factors that could be barriers to its use in foods, on a scale ranging from 1 (insignificant barrier) to 10 (maximum barrier).